 What was previously known as the Income Statement is now referred to in Wave as the Profit & Loss report.
 After generating a Profit & Loss report for a selected period, you’ll see your total income for that date range in two places: at the top of the page as part of the Net Income formula (Income - Cost of Goods Sold - Operating Expenses = Net Income), and just underneath as the first line item of the report.

-If you wish to see a breakdown of this information, scroll to the bottom of the page and click on Show Details.
+If you wish to see a breakdown of this information, click on the Details option below the Net Income formula.
 Each of the accounts to which you have recorded income will appear in alphabetical order with their totals for the period you selected when generating the report.

 But what if you wanted to compare two reporting periods to review how things are improving over time?
 We’re excited to let you know that this is now possible in Wave.
 We’ve introduced a comparative reporting feature.

 To use this feature, select Compare To… at the top of the report page, and select the date range that you’d like to compare the current period’s income against.
-The report will update to include the change in net profit over the course of this range, to include the income totals for each account, and finally the change that occurred between the selected periods as both a dollar and percentage amount.
+The report will update to include the net profit for both time periods, the totals for each category, and finally the change that occurred between the selected periods as both a dollar and percentage amount.

 Your Profit & Loss Statement will measure your income on an accrual basis.
 This means that any invoices that you have created but that have not yet been paid will be included in the totals.
 If you’d like to see the actual cash that you’ve received in any period, then we’ve got you covered with the new Cash Flow Statement!

 Wave is an accrual accounting system.
 However, we understand that plenty of engaged entrepreneurs wish to also understand their business on a cash basis.
 To that end, we’ve created a new Cash Flow Statement, which works this way.
-The difference for this report is that your invoiced income will appear as financial transactions occur, rather than when you create invoices.
+On this report, your income will appear as cash transactions occur, rather than when you create invoices.

 Like the P&L, your Cash Flow Statement will offer you quick insights around your sales during a selected period.
 Your Cash Inflow (the money that you actually received in a period) will appear as part of the Net Cash Change formula at the top of the page (Cash Inflow - Cash Outflow = Net Cash Change), and your sales for the period will appear as the first line item in the report.